Serving Victims of Dangerous Medical Products in Fort Lauderdale

 - Heavy metal poisoning or toxicity if the metal corrodes

 Recent recalls of hip replacements manufactured by Stryker Orthopaedics and DePuy Orthopaedics raise concerns about the safety of these devices.
 It usually takes hundreds of reports of injury or malfunction before device manufacturers, like Stryker and DePuy, actually acknowledge there is an issue with their products.

 When a defective product causes an injury, the victim may file a product liability lawsuit.
 The victim must generally show that the item was defective, that the defect harmed him or her, and that the defect existed when it left the manufacturer’s possession.

-A surgeon who conducts a hip replacement operation that leads to injury may also be liable for his or her medical negligence.
+A surgeon conducting a hip replacement operation that leads to injury may also be liable for medical negligence.
 Negligence means a person had a duty to act with care, failed to act with the requisite level of care, and injured someone else as a result.
-In medical malpractice cases, the standard is what a similarly qualified health care provider would exercise under the same circumstances.
+In medical malpractice cases, the standard is what a similarly qualified healthcare provider would exercise under the same circumstances.
 These claims require expert testimony to determine the appropriate level of care that the defendant should have used.
 At Anidjar & Levine, we will consult with experts, collect medical documents, and review hospital procedures if you decide to move forward with an action for medical malpractice.

 Each victim in a mass tort action can itemize his or her damages.
 Unlike class actions, a settlement in a mass tort lawsuit will not be divided up evenly among all the injured persons.
 Instead, each plaintiff can recover for his or her own damages.
 These can include past and future medical bills, rehabilitative care, pain and suffering, lost income, and other forms of compensation.